Vita (given name)

 Vita is a feminine given name derived from the Latin word meaning life.
 In other instances it has been used as a diminutive of names such as Victoria or as a feminine form of the related masculine name Vitus and its masculine and feminine variants.
 It has been in general use since the 1800s.

 The name was among the ten most popular names for newborn girls in Slovenia in 2021.

-People with the given name include:
+Notable people with the given name include: